-The reviews conducted for the 2022 taxation year did not warrant any proactive Town initiated appeals, as such none were submitted in advance of March 31st.
-This is attributed to the revised functionality of Municipal Connect, the communicative software between MPAC and the municipality.
-It allows for property specific issues to be submitted and addressed in accordance with MPAC's Service Level Agreement (SLA), forgoing the need to launch a formal appeal.
+The reviews conducted for the 2024 taxation year did not warrant any proactive Town initiated appeals, as such none were submitted in advance of March 31st.
+This is attributed in part to the functionality of Municipal Connect, the communicative software between MPAC and the municipality.
+It allows for property specific issues to be submitted and addressed in accordance with MPAC's Service Level Agreement (SLA), forgoing the need to launch a formal appeal in some instances.
 In addition, roll values (outside of new properties) in the latter years of the phase-in cycle have had previous opportunity for review and action where appropriate.
-The property assessments for the 2022 and 2023 property tax years continue to be based on the fully phased-in January 1, 2016 current values.
+The property assessments for the 2024 tax year continued to be based on the fully phased-in January 1, 2016 current values.

-Town staff continue to monitor supplementary/omitted assessment activity, in-year and year-end changes, along with Requests for Reconsideration (RfR), as received, and may file appeals if applicable.
+Town staff continue to monitor supplementary/omitted assessment activity, in-year and yearend changes, along with Requests for Reconsideration (RfR), as received, and may file appeals if applicable.